Frequently Asked Questions

 3. New applicants

-Year-round programmes = mid February to April
+Year-round programmes - preschool= mid February to September (if spots available)

 Sessional programmes = OED 2-3 mths prior to next term